-- Credit Suisse Group AG Securities Litigation (S.D.N.Y.): Cohen Milstein served as Co-Lead Counsel representing the International Brotherhood of Teamsters Local No. 710 Pension Plan in a securities class action against Credit Suisse Group AG, involving misrepresentations of its trading limits and risk controls, and subsequent accumulation of billions of dollars in extremely risky, highly illiquid investments, including the surreptitious accumulation of nearly $3 billion in distressed debt and U.S. collateralized loan obligations (“CLOs”).
-On December 16, 2020, the court granted preliminary final approval of a $15.5 million settlement.
+- Credit Suisse Group AG Securities Litigation (S.D.N.Y.): Cohen Milstein, as Co-Lead Counsel, represented the International Brotherhood of Teamsters Local No. 710 Pension Plan in a securities class action against Credit Suisse Group AG, involving misrepresentations of its trading and risk limits, and subsequent accumulation of billions of dollars in extremely risky, highly illiquid investments, including the surreptitious accumulation of nearly $3 billion in distressed debt and U.S. collateralized loan obligations (“CLOs”).
+On December 16, 2020, the court granted final approval of a $15.5 million settlement.

 Ms. Bowen also maintains an active pro bono practice involving notable matters, such as: